Fall Decor in 2025: What's Hot and What's Not

 Here are curated recommendations for 2025 fall decor, with estimated costs based on averages from Amazon, Target, and HomeGoods.
 Focus on sustainable, trend-aligned pieces.

-- Wreaths and Garlands: A hot trend for doors or mantels.
-Opt for pre-lit maple leaf garlands ($20-50) or dried floral wreaths in rust tones ($15-40).
+- Wreaths and Garlands: A hot trend for doors or mantle decor.
+Opt for pre-lit maple leaf garlands ($20-50) or artificial flowers in rust tones ($15-40).
 These add instant bounty without maintenance.

 - Pumpkins and Harvest Accents: Heirloom or faux pumpkins ($10-30 each) in varied sizes for porches or tables.
-Skip plastic—choose ceramic or fabric versions for $15-50 to align with sustainable trends.
+Choose ceramic, fabric or even stackable pumpkins for $15-50 to align with sustainable trends.

-- Candles and Lighting: Colored dinner candles in moss green or terracotta ($5-15 per pack) for tablescapes.
+- Candles and Lighting: Tapered dinner candles in moss green or terracotta ($10-$25 per pack) for tablescapes.
 Incandescent bulb lamps with warm shades ($20-50) create cozy glows.

-- Ceramics and Vases: Hand-painted ceramics ($15-50) or vases in deep charcoal ($10-30) for mantels or kitchens.
-These thrifted-style pieces add opulent detail.
+- Ceramics and Vases: Classical and whimsical($25-$200) or vases in deep charcoal for mantels or kitchens.
+These luxury-style pieces add opulent detail.

 - Rugs and Mats: Grounding mats in earthy tones ($20-60) or small area rugs with subtle patterns ($50-150) for entryways.

 Total for a full fall refresh: $100-400 for basics, $500+ for premium items.
-Shop sales or thrift for deals, focusing on reusable pieces for longevity.
+Shop quality items that will endure longevity.

 Final Thoughts

 Fall decor in 2025 celebrates warmth and authenticity, with hot trends like deep earthy tones, opulent rococo details, vintage ceramics, and sustainable textures leading the way.
-What's not includes stark minimalism and kitschy plastics, favoring intentional, layered looks instead.
+What's not includes stark minimalism and instead focusing on favoring intentional, layered looks.
 Decorate key areas like entryways, living rooms, kitchens, bedrooms, and outdoors with wreaths, pumpkins, textiles, candles, and ceramics to create cozy, welcoming spaces.
-With item costs from $5-150, it's easy to start small and build.
+With item costs from $10-$200, it's easy to start small and build.
 Embrace these trends to make your home a fall haven.